hazelcast/hazelcast-nodejs-client/README.md

 ## 5.6.
 Setting Connection Attempt Period

-Connection timeout period is the duration in milliseconds between the connection attempts defined by `ClientNetworkConfig.connectionAttemptLimit`.
+Connection attempt period is the duration in milliseconds between the connection attempts defined by `ClientNetworkConfig.connectionAttemptLimit`.

 The following are example configurations.